 The individual financial statements of each Group company are presented in the currency of the primary economic environment in which the entity operates (its functional currency).
-Other currencies in which entities operate are Moldovan Lei (MDL), Swiss Franc (CHF), Euro (EUR), Ukrainian Hryvnia (UAH), Romanian Lei (RON), Serbian dinar (RSD), Emirati dirham (UAE) which are considered as foreign currencies.
+Other currencies in which entities operate are Moldovan Lei (MDL), Swiss Franc (CHF), Euro (EUR), Ukrainian Hrivnea (UAH), Romanian Lei (RON), Serbian dinar (RSD) which are considered as foreign currencies.